MCUdude/TinyCore/README.md

 ## Printf support
-Unlike the official Arduino cores, TinyCore (And ATTinyCore for that matter) has printf support out of the box.
-If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
+Unlike the official Arduino cores, TinyCore (and ATTinyCore for that matter) has printf support out of the box.
+If you're not familiar with printf, you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
 It's added to the Print class and will work with all libraries that inherit Print.
 Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
 Note that this implementation of printf will NOT print floats or doubles.
-This is disabled by default to save space but can be enabled using a build flag if using PlatformIO.
+This is disabled by default to save space, but can be enabled using a build flag if using PlatformIO.

 If you're using a serial port, simply use `Serial.printf("Milliseconds since start: %ld\n", millis());`.
 You can also use the `F()` macro if you need to store the string in flash.
 Other libraries that inherit the Print class (and thus support printf) are the LiquidCrystal LCD library and the U8G2 graphical LCD library.